 - Pork shoulder is simmered till fork-tender and sweet and delicious in a combination of soy sauce, oyster sauce, sugar, and star anise.
 The liquid is thickened with a cornstarch slurry before being used as a sauce for the steamed buns.

-- Allow the meat stuffing to cool completely before using since the leaking steam may split the dough.
+- Allow the meat stuffing to cool completely before using it since the leaking steam may split the dough.

 - It can be prepared ahead of time to make the process easier.
 Leave to cool fully before transferring to an airtight container and storing for up to 3 days in the refrigerator.